fredrikaverpil/creosote/README.md

 even be in use.

-The goal would be to be able to run this tool in CI, which will catch cases where the developer forgets to remove unused packages.
-A example of such a case could be when doing refactorings.
+The goal would be to be able to run this tool in CI, which will catch cases where the developer forgets to remove unused dependencies.
+An example of such a case could be when doing refactorings.

-This can work well in tandem with flake8 or pylint, which can warn in CI about unused imports.

 Note: The creosote tool supports identifying both unused production dependencies and developer dependencies.